flocke/sterm/README.md

-# sterm - a minimalistic terminal emulator based on the VTE library
+# STerm - a minimalistic terminal emulator based on the VTE library

 ## Requirements